kenj19/PHYS512/README.md

 # PHYS512
-Class repository containing problem set solutions and associated files.
+Problem set solutions and associated files for Computational Physics with Applications (PHYS 512) @ McGill University.